AlbertNugroho/AlbertNugroho/README.md

     <tr>
       <td valign="text-top"> Project "Ruby's way to grandma's" is a dungeon crawler with proceduraly generated level that have the player explore a dungeon using their skill to kill monsters and collect keys to get to grandma's House
         <!--ProjectStir [Pre-Alpha] is a meticulously crafted driving simulation application designed to assess driving skills through a game-centric approach.
 My contributions include serving as the project lead, where I prioritized and coordinated tasks, and also acting as the game designer.
 This project was completed in less than two days for an event by BINUS University's Game Application Technology department.--></td> <!--desc-->
-      <td valign="text-top"><!--Hopeless is a side-scrolling game that combines the mechanics of Cat Mario with the art style of Limbo.
+      <td valign="text-top"> Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.<!--Hopeless is a side-scrolling game that combines the mechanics of Cat Mario with the art style of Limbo.
 I use this game as a teaching material to introduce basic game programming concepts using Unity.
 The core game mechanics can be developed in less than one day--></td> <!--desc-->
     </tr>
     <tr>
       <td align="center"><a href="https://github.com/AlbertNugroho/Project-DungeonCrawler">Read More</a></td> <!--link1-->